langjam/jam0001/asrp/README.md

 This will print `This object is red, and is passed to the printer`.

+### Comment usage

 Comments can be thought of as sticky notes added to see what happened to the handling of the object.

+This helps troubleshoot broken states, especially from mutations, that do not explicitly produce an error.

 ## Displaying comments

-Displaying comment can be turned on or off with
+Displaying comments can be turned on or off with

     show_comment = True
     show_comment = False